 Criteria for Quality Assurance

-In relation to criteria for qualitative assurance, it is fundamental to guarantee the trustworthiness of the results using various strategies during the data collection and analysis: credibility, confirmability, transferability, and dependability (Maree, 2012).
+In relation to qualitative assurance, it is fundamental to guarantee the trustworthiness of the results using various strategies during the data collection and analysis: credibility, confirmability, transferability, and dependability (Maree, 2012).
 Credibility of data refers to “factors such as the significance of results and their credibility for participants and readers” (Maree, 2012, p.
 141).
-The credibility was ensured by external verification of the results, which enables the researcher to assess the credibility of the results; This was achieved by submitting the documentation to researchers who did not participate in the research and asking them to assess the way in which the conceptual analysis was carried out.
+The credibility was ensured by external verification of the results, which enables the researcher to assess the credibility of the results.
+This was achieved by submitting the documentation to researchers who did not participate in the research and asking them to assess the way in which the conceptual analysis was carried out.
 Confirmability refers to “the objectivity of the data and the absence of research errors.
 Results can be regarded as confirmable when they are derived from the participants and the research conditions rather than from the (subjective) opinion of the researcher” (Maree, 2012, p.
 142).
-Confirmability was achieved from external researchers in guidance and career counseling who did not participate in the study who assessed whether the methods and general procedures of the study were described clearly and in sufficient detail to allow for data verification.
+Confirmability was achieved from external researchers in guidance and career counseling who did not participate in the study and who assessed whether the methods and general procedures of the study were described clearly and in sufficient detail to allow for data verification.
 Furthermore, the data obtained, the methods used, and the decisions made during the intervention were fully documented.
 Transferability refers to “the extent to which the results can be ‘ex- ported’ and generalised to other contexts” (Maree, 2012, p.
 142).
 Transferability was ensured by providing an accurate description of Monica’s personal situation and the techniques used to elicit data.
-Also information were provided on the context of the case to enable readers to judge the applicability of the findings to other settings.
+Also information was provided on the context of the case to enable readers to judge the applicability of the findings to other settings.
 It is important to underline that the research was based on comprehensive descriptions of the case study without any attempts at generalization.
 Dependability refers to “the stability and consistency of the research process and methods over time and influences the degree of control in a study” (Maree, 2012, p.
 141).
 Dependability was ensured through the independent analysis of Monica’s QuSFISEforFU by three experts to enhance the accuracy of the deductive process and to ensure that the identified themes accurately represented the data.

 Results

-Following are Monica’s responses to the six questions of the QuSFISEforFU before and after the “Constructing my Future Purposeful Life” intervention and the results of the analysis through the QuSFISEforFU coding system based on the QuSFISEforFU nine categories.
+What follows is a summary if Monica’s responses to the six questions of the QuSFISEforFU before and after the “Constructing my Future Purposeful Life” intervention and the results of the analysis through the QuSFISEforFU coding system based on the QuSFISEforFU nine categories.
 The verbatim responses of the participant have been lightly edited to preserve their authenticity.

-Monica’s initial answer to the first QuSFISEforFU question “What are your main goals for the future?” was as follows: “My main goal for the future is improve my professional situation but I don’t know how can I do” After the intervention, she stated: “My main goal for the future is to offer to clients services and interventions really useful for them.
+Monica’s initial answer to the first QuSFISEforFU question “What are your main goals for the future?” was: “My main goal for the future is improve my professional situation but I don’t know how can I do” After the intervention, she stated: “My main goal for the future is to offer to clients services and interventions really useful for them.
 I think that I understand that my work is fundamental for my self-realization but only if I’m able to do something that is really useful for others”.
 (Category 2: from “Unawareness” to “identification”).